zencart/documentation/content/release/whatsnext.md

 ## Future Releases (Not Yet Scheduled)
 - New Feature: <a href="https://github.com/zencart/zencart/discussions/6428">Child Templates</a> will be supported, so that storeowners can more easily determine what has been changed from the base release of a template.

-## 2.2.0
+## 2.1.0
-The improvements targeted for v2.2.0 include:
+The improvements targeted for v2.1.0 include:
-- New Feature: The <a href="https://vinosdefrutastropicales.com/product_extra_files/options_stock/readme.html">Products Options Stock</a> plugin will be integrated with Zen Cart.
+- New Feature: The <a href="https://vinosdefrutastropicales.com/product_extra_files/options_stock/readme.html">Products Options Stock Manager</a> (POSM) plugin will be integrated with Zen Cart.
 This feature will help storeowners who have product variants whose stock needs to be tracked (red large t-shirts vs blue medium t-shirts, for example).
 It is designed to replace the various "Stock by Attributes" plugins which are currently in use.

-## 2.1.0
-The improvements targeted for v2.1.0 include:
 - New Feature: The Zen Cart admin will be secured with [Multi Factor Authentication](/user/security/multifactor/).
 - Admin: FIXED - Searching for customers from the orders page would occasionally lead to a blank right hand infoBox.